barrelstrength/sprout-docs/docs/forms/custom-form-fields.md

+---
+date: 2018-06-25
+description: Form Fields enable you to add new Fields to the Form Builder and manage its field settings and front-end output.
+---

 # Form Fields

 Form Fields enable you to add new Fields to the Form Builder and manage its field settings and front-end output.